Agents of Atlas: Other versions

 In the Marvel Adventures: Avengers universe, a time travel story involved a 1958 version of the Agents of Atlas that found Captain America frozen in ice.
 The special was written by Jeff Parker and penciled by Leonard Kirk, same creative team as the Agents of Atlas miniseries.

 In other media

-The Agents of Atlas appear in Lego Marvel Super Heroes 2 via a self-titled DLC, consisting of the Gorilla-Man, Uranian, Venus, Jimmy Woo, and M-11.
+The Agents of Atlas appear in Lego Marvel Super Heroes 2 via a self-titled DLC, consisting of Gorilla-Man, Uranian, Venus, Jimmy Woo, and M-11.